codingjoe/django-cc/CONTRIBUTING.md

 ```

 ##### URL patterns
-- All apps should use url **namespaces**, the namespace should be identical to the app name.
+- All apps should use URL **namespaces**, the namespace should be identical to the app name.
 - Patterns should be in a separate line than the view and name.
-- We do not use view decorators in the url configuration.
+- We do not use view decorators in the URL configuration.
-- We follow the [django admin][reversing-admin-urls] url pattern, and
+- We follow the [Django admin][reversing-admin-urls] URL pattern, and
-- [djangorestframework][drf-routers] url name pattern.
+- [Django Rest Framework][drf-routers] URL name pattern.

 Example: